ulissesalmeida/mehcoding.github.io/_posts/2019-05-13-how-to-create-a-ecto-setup-pipeline-with-ecto-3-1-2.md

 #...
 ```

-If you run `mix ecto.setup`, Ecto tries to create the repository database.
-Then, load the database structure present in the `structure.sql` file, run any pending migration and finally run the seeds.
-But unfortunately, it doesn't work in the Ecto SQL version before `3.1.2`.
+If you run `mix ecto.setup`, Ecto tries to create the repository database, load the database structure present in the `structure.sql` file, run any pending migrations and finally run the seeds.
+However, unfortunately, it doesn't work in Ecto SQL versions before `3.1.2`.
 Why?

-The `ecto.create` command gracefully succeed if the database is already created.
-However, the `ecto.load`  loudly fails when it tries to load the file in a database that has a structure present.
-This failure interrupts the pipeline execution, and it does not run the following migrations and seed commands.
-This behaviour makes it impossible to have a single command that runs for old and new installations.
+The `ecto.create` command gracefully succeeds if the database has already been created.
+However, `ecto.load` fails loudly when it tries to load the file in a database that has an already present structure.
+This failure interrupts the pipeline execution, preventing it from running the following migrations and seed commands.
+This behaviour makes it impossible to have a single command that works for both old and new installations.

 ## `ecto.load --skip-if-loaded` saves the day

-Ecto SQL team launched the `3.1.2` version that came with the `--skip-if-loaded` option.
-That option checks if your database contains a migrations table, if yes, it means a structure is living there, and the command succeeds and avoids to load it again.
+Fortunately for us, the Ecto SQL team released the `3.1.2` version that comes with the `--skip-if-loaded` option.
+That option checks if your database contains a migrations table.
+If it does, that means a structure is living there, and the command succeeds and avoids loading it again.
 Then, our Ecto aliases can look like this:

 ```elixir
 defp aliases do